Opiate Addiction Facts

 Early Stages

+In the early stages of the process, detoxification can span several days to about a week to help the person avoid the most severe withdrawal symptoms.
+Then a long-term detox plan is put into place.
 A long-term opiate detox typically involves dispensing opiate substitute medications that are partial agonists and/or antagonists, such as methadone or buprenorphine.
 The detox can last anywhere from days to months, depending on the medications used.
 There are opiate replacement detoxes that last a week to 3 weeks.
 There are other detox methods using a slower taper that can last for 6 months or longer.

 Opiate Antagonist Drugs During Detox